normie614/normie614/README.md

 - 🌱 I’m currently learning **HTML, CSS and JavaScript.**

-- 🤝 I’m looking for help with **anything that will make my skills improve.**
+- 🤝 I’m looking for help with **anything that will improve my skills.**

 - 📫 How to reach me **Normie614@gmail.com**